 A time out from the classroom may feel daunting but just remember: it’s a once-in-a-lifetime journey that will undoubtedly shape your future self.

-Download the Mydoh app and Smart Cash Card to help teens develop financial independence and smart money habits during their gap year – you can even set up automatic savings, track spending, and start budgeting right away!
+Download the Mydoh app and Smart Cash Card to help teens develop financial independence and smart money habits during their gap year – you can even set a savings goal, track spending, and start budgeting right away!

 This article offers general information only and is not intended as legal, financial or other professional advice.
 A professional advisor should be consulted regarding your specific situation.
 While the information presented is believed to be factual and current, its accuracy is not guaranteed and it should not be regarded as a complete analysis of the subjects discussed.
 All expressions of opinion reflect the judgment of the author(s) as of the date of publication and are subject to change.
 No endorsement of any third parties or their advice, opinions, information, products or services is expressly given or implied by Royal Bank of Canada or its affiliates.